WassimBouatay/-MVA---Kernel-Methods---DNA-Classification-Challenge/README.md

 - The user can choose among the following kernels {spectrum_kernel, SW_kernel, WD_kernel, mismatchKernel} if he has chosen the DNA_sequences as data_type.

 ## Remark:
 **We added an estimation needed time to compute the kernel matrix per dataset depending on the number of samples chosen by the user and on the chosen kernel.
+The approximations were done using "i5-8300H CPU @2.30GHz".
 We also note the testing phase may take an important amount of time depending on those 2 parameters.**